REQUEST FOR QUALIFICATIONS

 Please note that all dates are subject to change.

-- Artistic Excellence: The aesthetic significance and quality of the artwork, including the artworks transformative and distinctive qualities.
+- The aesthetic significance and quality of past artworks, including the artworks transformative and distinctive qualities;

-- Context: Artwork’s appropriateness to surrounding architecture, topography, local history, and community attitudes and concerns of both the City of Kettering and the surrounding community, as gathered in Site Visit 1.
+- Past artwork’s appropriateness to surrounding architecture, topography, local history, and community attitudes and concerns;

 Selection and General Production Schedule (all dates are subject to change)